 - Year level and House prayer services

-The College believes it is important to build a culture of prayer.
-To that end, prayer begins with the Lasallian motif, “Let us remember that we are in the holy presence of God”, and followed by a period of silence.
-We conclude: “Live Jesus in our hearts … forever”.
+We begin our prayers at the College with the Lasallian motif “Let us remember that we are in the holy presence of God”.
+We conclude our prayers with “Live Jesus in our hearts forever”.

 Service to Neighbour